Subject-Verb Agreement: 5 Essential English Grammar Rules for PSSSB, PCS, and Punjab Police Exams and continued

 10. How can I practice Subject-verb agreement rules?

-You can practice subject-verb agreement by writing sentences:
+You can practice subject-verb agreement by writing sentences with different rules and share them on the Facebook group of rankerschoice.com

-1. Use singular and plural subjects with matching verbs.
+1. Use singular and plural subjects with matching verbs, with different styles.

-3. Write imaginative sentences starting with “I wish” or “If only.”
+3. Write imaginative sentences starting with “I wish” or “If only,” and also use the exception of this rule in the sentences.

 About the Author – Sam